All Episodes

 Republicans didn't set up as many 527s as did the Democrats.

-So Chuck Hughes beside himself because the Democrats have to cheat.
+So Chuck Yu's beside himself because the Democrats have to cheat.

 The Democrats have to have an advantage.

-An institution the Democrat Party thinks is rightfully theirs.
+An institution a Democrat Party thinks is rightfully theirs, that they should own and dictate to.

-And if I if I if I I'm thinking here starting to call John Boehner, the Speaker of the House, and Mitch McConnell, a Senate majority leader.
+And if I if I, if I'm thinking here starting to call John Boehner the Speaker of the House and Mitch McConnell the Senate Majority Leader, this is such a wonderful, wonderful week.

 A perfect political storm has hit with one election and one Supreme Court decision.